Paramedian Forehead Flap Nasal Reconstruction Treatment & Management

 Depth

-A superficial defect is one of skin and a small amount of subcutaneous tissue.
+A superficial defect is one void of skin and a small amount of subcutaneous tissue.
 Full-thickness skin grafts do not take on exposed cartilage.
 Thus, skin grafts are limited to superficial defects, allowing them to cover residual subcutaneous fat with little or no cartilage exposure.

 If cartilage is missing, it must be replaced.
-Although no cartilage exists within the normal alae, reconstruct any significant deep defect of the alae with a primary alar margin cartilage batten to maintain alar support and contour.
-However, local flaps usually are precluded if cartilage must be replaced.
+Although no cartilage exists within the normal alae, reconstruct any significant deep defect of the alae with a primary alar margin cartilage batten graft to maintain alar support and contour.
+Local flaps usually are precluded if cartilage must be replaced.
 If no new skin is added to the nose and only local tissue is redistributed over the entire nasal surface, closure tension usually crushes and distorts underlying cartilage grafts.
 In such instances, use regional tissue from the cheek or forehead (nasolabial or forehead flap) to resurface the defect and cover required cartilage grafts.

 Full-thickness skin grafts